 Revisiting one of the earliest recipes I’ve posted.
-The original pechay guisado recipe (relocated to page two of this post) was published on May 1, 2003, the photo looks terrible but the dish is just as good today as it was eleven years ago.
+The original pechay guisado recipe was published on May 1, 2003, the photo looks terrible but the dish is just as good today as it was eleven years ago.
 Of course, I’ve done some improvements to the recipe.
 And I have better photos too.

 For non-Filipinos, guisado means sautéed but, in context, think of it more in terms of the French mirepoix (holy trinity of onion, celery and carrot), the Spanish sofrito (the Italian spelling is soffritto) or the German suppengrün.

 Guisado in the Philippines means that the meat and vegetables were cooked in a spice base which may consist of garlic, onion, tomatoes and ginger.

 Pechay is a native variety of cabbage similar to the Chinese bok choy.
 There is a post about Chinese cabbages that illustrates the visual differences among bok choy, pak choi and wombok and reading that will best explain the nature of pechay.